Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 Best ‘Hogwarts Legacy’ Steam/PC deals

-CDKeys has a massive 25 per cent saving on the Hogwarts Legacy standard edition when you pre-order the game.
-It’s a Steam digital code, so you won’t get a physical disc to slot into a disc drive but who has one of those these days?
+CDKeys has a 20 per cent saving on the Hogwarts Legacy standard edition.
+It’s a Steam digital code, so you won’t get a physical disc to slot into a disc drive (but who has one of those these days?).

 CDKeys also has the best deal on the deluxe edition of Hogwarts Legacy for PC.
-It currently has 25 per cent off if you pre-order the game today.
-Again, it’s a Steam digital download code, but it comes with 72-hours of early access, an exclusive quest and the Dark Arts Pack, which includes the Thestral Mount, Dark Arts Battle Arena and a Dark Arts Cosmetic Set.
+It currently has 25 per cent off if you buy the game today.
+Again, it’s a Steam digital download code, but it comes with 72-hours of early access, an exclusive quest and the dark arts pack, which includes the thestral mount, dark arts battle arena and a dark arts cosmetic set.

 Best ‘Hogwarts Legacy’ Nintendo Switch deals